bobbyjim/x16-corewar/README.md

 ### Relative (no sigil)

 The  number  specifies  an  offset from the current instruction.
-Mars adds the  offset to the address of the current  instruction; the num- ber stored at the location reached in this way is the operand.
+Mars adds the  offset to the address of the current  instruction; the number stored at the location reached in this way is the operand.

 ### Indirect '@'

-The number  following  this symbol specifies an  offset from the cur- rent  instruction  to  a  location where the  relative address of the operand is  found.
-Mars  adds the offset to  the address of the cur- rent instruction and retrieves the number stored at the specified lo- cation; this number is then interpreted as  an offset  from its own address.
+The number  following  this symbol specifies an  offset from the current  instruction  to  a  location where the  relative address of the operand is  found.
+Mars  adds the offset to  the address of the current instruction and retrieves the number stored at the specified location; this number is then interpreted as  an offset  from its own address.
 The number found  at this second location is the operand.

 ### Indirect Predecrement '<'